olizilla/meteor-the-medium-is-the-message/NOTES.md

 The fun part is that the pin positions are LIVE, LIVE, LIVE.

+but we're all sat still, so to demo the true joy of reactivity,

 ...And better still, it was built in _1 day_ with no previous Meteor experience.

 And it worked!